jacobdbt2100/dbt_postgres_git_setup/README.md

     description: --add description here
     columns:
       - name: customer_id
-        tests: --(this test is inside schema.yml; other options are- inside the "/tests" folder, as a standalone test macro in "macros/tests/"
+        data_tests: --(this test is inside schema.yml; other options are- inside the "/tests" folder, as a standalone test macro in "macros/tests/"
           -  not_null
           -  unique
       - name: annual_income
-        tests:
+        data_tests:
           - not_null
     config:
       materialized: view --can be overridden or simply configured in the model(.sql) file